PennLINC/xcp_d/docs/usage.rst

 ===========================

-Let's say you have some nuisance regressors that are not necessarily orthogonal to some associated regressors that are ostensibly noise.
+Let's say you have some nuisance regressors that are not necessarily orthogonal to some associated regressors that are ostensibly signal.
 For example, if you ran `tedana <https://tedana.readthedocs.io/en/stable/>`_ on multi-echo data, you would have a series of "rejected" (noise) and "accepted" (signal) ICA components.
 Because tedana uses a spatial ICA, these components' time series are not necessarily independent, and there can be shared variance between them.
-If you want to properly denoise your data using the noise components, you need to account for the shared variance.
+If you want to properly denoise your data using the noise components, you need to account for the variance they share with the signal components.

 XCP-D allows users to include the signal regressors in their custom confounds file, so that the noise regressors can be orthogonalized with respect to the signal regressors.